Reese’s Pieces Soft Peanut Butter Cookies

 They’re loaded with Reese’s Pieces and there’s an abundance of oozing, melted chocolate chips in every bite.
 I almost skipped the chocolate chips and opted to solely use Reese’s Pieces, but I’m glad I tossed in the chocolate chips, too.
 Cookies just aren’t the same without chocolate.

 The peanut butter flavor is distinct and full-on.
 There’s a hefty amount in the dough and there’s all those Reese’s Pieces.
+They’re a snap to make and the dough comes together quickly and easily.

 Calling all peanut butter (and chocolate) lovers!
 These are for you.

-two stacks of Reese's Pieces peanut butter cookies
+two stacks of Reese's Pieces peanut butter cookies.

 What’s in Reese’s Pieces Cookies?